andgineer/TRegExpr/docs/tregexpr.rst

 Internally calls Exec_ / ExecNext_

-Overloaded version and ``ReplaceEx`` operate with call-back function, so you can implement really complex functionality.
+Overloaded version and ``ReplaceEx`` operate with callback function, so you can implement really complex functionality.

 See also global function ReplaceRegExpr_ that you can use without explicit ``TRegExpr``